vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

  - After clustering, load the clustered .loom file in python, and apply the T-test in scanpy to find the top genes per cluster.
 Annotate clusters based on the top genes (compared to those shown in the sortChIC manuscript)

+ - You can use the file `allgenes_symbols_biotypes.tsv` to find the gene symbols corresponding to the ensembl gene IDs indicated in the top regions of your clusters.
+Hopefully the top ~20 gene list have some of the same genes are the authors show in Fig 2.

 ### Expected analysis for the project